 Building a brand new PC can be an exciting process.
 Getting new parts in the mail, putting it all together, it can all be a lot of fun.
 However, one part that lots of us get stuck on are the drivers.
 What drivers does a new PC build even need?
 Which ones are the most important?
 When should it be done?

 All are important questions and they’re all going to get answers in this post.
 If you feel something has been overlooked, let us know in the comment section!

-First and foremost, let’s take a look at which drivers you’re going to need for your new PC build.
+First and foremost, let’s take a look at which drivers you’re going to need for your new PC build and hardware devices.

 If you’re running Windows 10, chances are someone has told you that it’ll automatically download your drivers for you.
 Although that’s true to an extent, it’s not exactly the case for all parts.
 Windows 10 comes packaged with a ton of drivers to make sure a new PC works enough to boot and work with basic functionality.
 However, those drivers usually aren’t ideal when it comes to high-end motherboards or discrete graphics cards.

-With that in mind, these are the drivers you’ll want to seek out and install:
+With that in mind, these are the device drivers you’ll want to seek out and install:

 GPU drivers: Graphics card drivers are easily the most important, especially if you’re building a gaming PC.
 Without updating your GPU drivers, your graphics card won’t function correctly and you’ll get terrible performance.
 Since that’s not ideal, let’s avoid it by making GPU drivers the very first thing to get updated.